 International Studies (BA)

-As a graduate of International Studies you have a lot to offer future employers.
-Your language and intercultural skills are extremely valuable for international organisations either working in, or with, the region in which you are specialised.
-Furthermore, the career orientation of the programme, in which the PRINS consultancy project brings you up to speed professionally, is a boost for your future.
+As a graduate of International Studies you have a lot to offer.
+Your language and intercultural skills are extremely valuable for organisations working in, or with, the region in which you have specialised.
+The career orientation of the programme, in which the third-year PRINS consultancy course is a key element, provides the foundation for your future.

 “I graduated in 2015 and in less than a month I found a job as a consultant in the financial sector.
 In my first job interview I was able to tell them about the consultancy experience I obtained during my study and that proved very useful.
 The presentation and intercultural communication skills that I acquired were also a big advantage.
 Alongside my current job, I’m now following a part-time MBA programme.”